Mohamed-Elhawary/framer/README.md

         yarn dev
         ```
     - 5- Once the App server is running visit (localhost:3000) in the browser to view the App and now you can treat with it as shown above in the Demo.
-    - 6- You can also see a live preview of the app from this Link (https://framer14.netlify.app/)
+    - 6- You can also see a live preview of the App from this Link (https://framer14.netlify.app/)

 ## Built With